 Our Fire Department Team

 Bennett-Watkins Fire Rescue has a full-time administrative command staff that also assists in emergency responses throughout the day as needed.
-The administrative personnel consist of Fire Chief Cumley, Assistant Chief McCawley, and Captain Connor.
-Each administrator has specific responsibilities that ensure the Fire Department operations run smoothly in order to provide exemplary service to the citizens in our fire district.
-The administration is assisted in day-to-day duties by two full-time administrative assistants Lani Lee, Kendra Hawes, and Corren Lind.
+The administrative personnel consists of Fire Chief Earl Cumley, Assistant Chief Tim McCawley, and Battalion Chief Caleb Connor.
+Each administrator has specific responsibilities that ensure that the Fire Department operations run smoothly in order to provide exemplary service to the citizens in our fire district.
+The administration is assisted in day-to-day duties by three full-time administrative assistants Lani Lee, Kendra Hawes, and Corren Lind.
 The Life Safety Division also employs one full-time certified fire prevention employe

 Bennett-Watkins Fire Rescue is proud to provide in-house vehicle and equipment maintenance and repair.
-Located at Station 93, the fleet maintenance shop has a full complement of tools and equipment used to repair, maintain, and protect apparatus and tools.
-Gustavo Llanes works as the department's fleet director/ technician and holds numerous certifications in diesel engine, gasoline engine, and emergency vehicle maintenance.
-Shane Yoder also works along side Gustavo as a full time fleet technician.
-The fleet maintenance shop also provides services to neighboring departments along the I-70 corridor which include Byers, Deer Trail, and Sable Altura.
-On call 24 hours a day, 7 days a week, the fleet maintenance division is always ready to respond should an apparatus need repair or service.
-Along with being the department's mechanic, Gustavo also holds certifications in Firefighting, Hazmat Operations, and First Responder and responds to emergencies when needed.
+Located at 825 Shari's Court in Bennett, the fleet maintenance shop has a full complement of tools and equipment used to repair, maintain, and protect apparatus and equipment.
+Gustavo Llanes works as the department's fleet director/ technician and holds numerous certifications in diesel engines, gasoline engines, and emergency vehicle maintenance.
+Shane Yoder also works alongside Mr. Llanes as a full-time fleet technician.
+The fleet maintenance shop also provides services to neighboring departments along the I-70 corridor.
+Including Byers, Deer Trail, and Sable Altura.
+On-call 24/7, the fleet maintenance division is always ready to respond should an apparatus need repair or service.
+Along with being the department's mechanic, Mr. Llanes also holds Firefighting, Hazmat Operations, and First Responder certifications, allowing him to respond to emergencies when needed.

-The Reserve Firefighters at Bennett-Watkins Fire Rescue are people who choose to donate their time to keep others safe, and they make up the majority of the personnel that respond to emergencies.
-Some Reserve Firefighter's live within the boundaries of the fire district and choose to run calls from their homes, responding to a station in an emergency to provide additional apparatus when needed.
-Other reserve firefighters choose to pull a required amount of shift hours a month, performing the same duties and tasks assigned to the full time personnel on shift.
-As a combination department, Bennett-Watkins Fire Rescue relies very heavily on it's volunteer personnel and expect them to perform to the same level of paid personnel on duty.
-All Firefighters are trained to a minimum of State of Colorado Firefighter I and Hazardous Materials Operations with First Responder certification.
-Some personnel choose to pursue higher levels of certification and are certified to a Firefighter II, EMT, or the Paramedic Level.
+The volunteer firefighters at Bennett-Watkins Fire Rescue are people who choose to donate their personal time to keep others safe.
+Some volunteer firefighters live within the boundaries of the fire district and choose to run calls from their homes, responding to a station in an emergency to provide additional apparatus when needed.
+Other volunteer firefighters choose to pull a required amount of shift hours a month, performing the same duties and tasks assigned to the full-time personnel on shift.
+As a combination department, Bennett-Watkins Fire Rescue relies heavily on its volunteer personnel and expects them to perform to the same level of paid personnel on duty.
+All Firefighters are trained to a minimum of State of Colorado Firefighter I and Hazardous Materials Operations with First Responder certifications.
+Some personnel choose to pursue higher levels of certification and are certified to a Firefighter II, EMT, or Paramedic Level.

-The Reserve EMS Division at Bennett-Watkins Fire Rescue performs many of the same duties that the Reserve Firefighters perform, however they are limited to EMS only tasks, such as responding on medical emergencies and assisting with medical operations on a fire scene.
-The Reserve EMS Division is made up of dedicated volunteers who have no desire to become Firefighters, or are eager to join Bennett-Watkins Fire Rescue prior to completing a Colorado State Firefighter I Academy.
-Personnel assigned to the Reserve EMS Division are given preference to fill slots in the annual fire academy if they wish to pursue a firefighting certification.
+The volunteer Emergency Medical Services Division at Bennett-Watkins Fire Rescue performs many of the same duties that the volunteer Firefighters perform, however they are limited to EMS-only tasks, such as responding to medical emergencies and assisting with medical operations on a fire scene.
+The volunteer EMS Division is made up of dedicated volunteers who have no desire to become Firefighters or are eager to join Bennett-Watkins Fire Rescue prior to completing a Colorado State Firefighter I Academy.
+Personnel assigned to the volunteer EMS Division are given preference to fill slots in the annual fire academy if they wish to pursue a firefighting certification.
 The EMS division consists of personnel certified to the levels of First Responder, EMT-Basic, EMT-Intermediate, and Paramedic.